 Source: American Cancer Society’s Cancer Facts & Figures 2020 and the American Society of Clinical Oncology’s Cancer.net website

 In addition to specific projects listed below, genomics research is helping us attack thyroid cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 NFCR-affiliated scientist Harold F. Dvorak discovered that tumor cells secrete a vascular endothelial growth factor (VEGF) and this seminal discovery provided the molecular basis for the field of angiogenesis (meaning “blood vessel formation”).
 Angiogenesis makes it possible for tumors to grow and spread, and Dr. Dvorak’s discovery helped pave the way for research on anti-angiogenesis treatments that can halt and even reverse tumor growth.

 In 2004, the first VEGF-targeting anti-angiogenic drug Avastin® was approved by the FDA for the treatment of colorectal cancer, and, today, in addition to colorectal cancer, Avastin is approved for the treatment of non-small cell lung cancer, renal cell carcinoma, the aggressive brain cancer glioblastoma multiforme (GBM) and certain types of cervical and ovarian cancers.
-More than 280 clinical trials are currently investigating the use of Avastin in over 50 tumor types.
-Two other anti-angiogenic drugs that target the receptors that bind to VEGF are currently in a Phase I/II trial and a Phase III trial to treat thyroid cancer.
+In a Phase II clinical trial, thyroid cancer patients are being treated with Avastin with the hope that the treatment may interfere with the ability of the cancer to grow and spread.